Catyre/pyd_pyper/README.md

 ## TODO List:
 - **pyd_pyper.py**
 	- Add arguments to support more customization
-	- Add context dependence to decrease keymap clutter
+	- Add context dependence to decrease notemap clutter
-- **keymaps.py**
+- **notemap.py**
 	- Make generic instrument keymaps for basic movement/attack
 	- Make the process of setting keybinds more user-friendly
 	- Make function to check that keymaps are valid (no duplicates, no accidental exclusions)